plomgrading/plom/doc/source/identifying_papers.rst

 For example suppose Isla's name was prenamed on paper 0120 but they wrote blank paper 1280 instead.
 Plom's "prenaming" is a "prediction" because of exactly this situation.
 Simply ID 1280 as normal.
-(If 0120 was *also* scanned and is blank, and unsigned, then the  Identifier interface will you confirm).
+(If 0120 was *also* scanned and is blank, and unsigned, then the Identifier interface will have you confirm).